CRISPR SCREENS FOR TARGET IDENTIFICATION IN DRUG DISCOVERY

 Drug target ID/validation incl. deconvolution and identification of disease-associated gene function using functional genomics

 Target identification is the first step of a drug discovery campaign and begins with high-content screening to identify possible ‘druggable’ targets and their role in the respective disease.
-Myllia’s unique CROP-Seq (Perturb-Seq) technology for phenotypic screening in combination with the best available cellular models (incl. cancer cells and primary human cells) supports the identification and validation of critical genes and pathways driving certain disease states.
+Myllia’s unique CROP-Seq (Perturb-Seq) technology platform enables phenotypic screens in the best available cellular models, thus supporting the identification and validation of critical genes or pathways that drive disease.

 Mode of action (MoA) analysis and high-content screening for drug signatures